 |Basic||Description of the database.||Snapshot of a database at a specific moment.|

 A schema is the complete design of database it is also known as intension.
 It is the collection of named objects.
 The names of tables, columns of each table, datatype, triggers, functions views packages and other objects are included in the schema.
 The changes in a schema are not applied so frequently, but occasionally changes need to be applied as the requirements of application changes.
 The schema modification or alteration is known as schema revolution.

 Let’s take an example of the student database.
 The schema diagram for the student database could contain a table regarding to student’s information such as name, course detail, academic performance and other information.
 In the given below schema diagram, we are constructing two records named as student and course with their attributes.

 The database system has various schemata separated according to the levels of abstraction such as physical, logical and external/subschema.
-Generally DBMS supports one physical one logical and several sub-schemata.
+Generally, DBMS assist one physical one logical and several sub-schemata.

 - The physical schema is the lowest level of a schema which describes how the data stored on the disk or the physical storage.

 - The logical schema is the intermediate level of a schema which describes the structure of the database to the database designers.
 It also specifies what relationship exists between the data.

 - The external schema or subschema is the highest level of a schema which defines the views for the end users.

 An instance is the information collected in a database at some specific moment, and it is also known as state or extension.
 It is a snapshot where the current state or occurrence of a database is framed at that moment.
 Each time when the data is inserted or deleted from the database changes the state of the database that is the reason why an instance of the database changes very often.